 |EDUC 497||Philosophical Foundations of Education||3|

 A minimum of 100 hours of clinical experiences is required prior to student teaching.
-This includes four required experiences: EDUC 136L, 225L, 305L, and 324L; 405L or other experiences approved by the Department of Education may also count toward the 100 hours.
+This includes four required experiences: EDUC 136L, EDUC 225L, EDUC 305L, and EDUC 324L; EDUC 405L or other experiences approved by the Department of Education may also count toward the 100 hours.